Nahui Ollin: Xipe Totec

 Xipe Totec represents transformation, which is described as the ultimate purpose of the Nahui Ollin educational framework.
-Transformation the need to "have the strength to discard what hurts us [in order to] identify what will help us make progress and move forward."
+Transformation is the need to "have the strength to discard what hurts us [in order to] identify what will help us make progress and move forward."
 Xipe Totec was described by Tupac Enrique Acosta as "the source of strength that allows us to transform and renew.
 We can achieve this transformation only when we have learned to trust in ourselves."
 This brings together all three preceding concepts, in which transformation is a central aspect.
-Arce states that "transformations must be embraced and not resisted, the former ways of being and knowing must be shed, and new ways of being and knowing must be embraced, for to resist these transformations is to remain static and not develop, to be left behind, to be unevolving and out of synch with the natural lifecycles."
+Arce states that "transformations must be embraced and not resisted, the former ways of being and knowing must be shed, and new ways of being and knowing must be embraced, for to resist these transformations is to remain static and not develop, to be left behind, to be unevolving and out of sync with the natural lifecycles."